The Stranger (1946 film): Critical reception

 The Stranger holds a 97% rating at Rotten Tomatoes based on 29 critic reviews, including two contemporaneous reviews.
-The sole negative review is that of New York Times critic Bosley Crowther, published in July 1946.
+The sole negative review is that of The New York Times critic Bosley Crowther, published in July 1946.
 Crowther called the film a "bloodless, manufactured show" in which Welles "gave no illusion of the sort of depraved and heartless creatures that the Nazi mass-murderers were.
 He is just Mr. Welles, a young actor, doing a boyishly bad acting job in a role which is highly incredible—another weak feature of the film.
 As a matter of fact, the writing of The Stranger, by Anthony Veiller, is the weakest thing about it—and that estimation includes another silly performance by Loretta Young as the killer's wife.
 For the premise is not only farfetched, but the whole construction of the tale relieves very soon all the mystery and suspense that such a story should have."

 More favorable coverage was found in Variety, which called the film "a socko melodrama, spinning an intriguing web of thrills and chills.
 Director Orson Welles gives the production a fast, suspenseful development, drawing every advantage from the hard-hitting script from the Victor Trivas story. … A uniformly excellent cast gives reality to events that transpire.
 The three stars, Robinson, Young and Welles, turn in some of their best work, the actress being particularly effective as the misled bride."

 Life magazine featured The Stranger as Movie of the Week in its issue dated June 3, 1946.
 The film was screened in competition at the 1947 Venice Film Festival.
+Critic James Agee wrote in The Nation in 1946: "Orson Welles's new movie, The Stranger, is a tidy, engaging thriller about a Nazi arch-criminal ...
+There is nothing about the picture that even appears to be "important" or "new", but there is nothing pretentious or arty either, and although I have occasionally seen atmospheres used in films in far grander poetic context, I don't think I have seen them more pleasantly or expertly appreciated.
+In a quite modest way the picture is, merely, much more graceful, intelligent, and enjoyable that most other movies ... " Leslie Halliwell wrote: "Highly unconvincing and artificial melodrama enhanced by directorial touches, splendid photography and no-holds-barred climax involving a church clock."

 On its release, The Stranger was unfavorably compared to Alfred Hitchcock's Shadow of a Doubt (1943).
 "One reason for the similarities is the recutting, supervised by Ernest Nims," wrote film historian Bret Wood.
 "By removing the Latin American sequence and many of the political elements (such as the clock/fascist analogy),The Stranger is transformed from a socially relevant drama to a small town murder story, with the villain more a psychopath than a political fugitive.
 Nims cut the film to play like a conventional thriller with little regard to Welles's subtextual purposes."